A Beginners Guide to cPanel

 - What if you need more help than you can find in the cPanel?
 Can HostGator walk you through cPanel?

 Yes!
-One of our Support Agents will be there to assist you via phones or chat should you need assistance with your cPanel.
-Just reach out to us via phone or Live Chat so we can assist you.
+Our Support Agents are always available to assist you via phone or chat should you need assistance with your cPanel.
+Just reach out to us via phone or Live Chat so we can help you.

 - Why do you need cPanel for HostGator?

 Although it is not necessary or standard on all HostGator hosting servers, cPanel is the industry standard and comes installed on most packages.

 - How do you add a new user?

 - How do you navigate email accounts and settings?

 For help with email on cPanel, check out this helpful guide here: How Do I Create Email Accounts in cPanel?

 - Does cPanel have backup capabilities?

 Yes!
-To understand more about how to go about backing up your cPanel, check out this article here: How to Generate & Download a Website Backup
+To understand more about how to back up your cPanel, check out this article here: How to Generate & Download a Website Backup.

 - Does cPanel cost anything?

 Although free on shared accounts, cPanel's price starts at $15 a month with another hosting.

 Now that you know a little more about cPanel and its core functions, you should be able to walk into your server environment ready to get started confidently.
-If not, that is totally fine.
+If not, that is fine.
 We have plenty of information for you to dive deeper into cPanel, should you desire.
 For more information, check out: Learn cPanel.